carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 point function and its ABI consistent with the Vulkan validation rules.
 Specifically,

-*   Creates `spv.globalVariable`s for the arguments, and replaces all uses of the argument with this variable.
+*   Creates `spv.GlobalVariable`s for the arguments, and replaces all uses of the argument with this variable.
 The SSA value used for replacement is obtained using the `spv.mlir.addressof` operation.
 *   Adds the `spv.EntryPoint` and `spv.ExecutionMode` operations into the